CarloLazzari/shopping-cart-web-application/README.md

 # Shopping-Cart-Web-Application
-Shopping cart web type application built using the mvc pattern.
+Shopping cart web type application built using the mvc pattern and Java.

 These are the **requirements** for the application: